 You have attached the “me” to this finite object, which means that it’s the ego talking, and it has convinced you that there is something to attain for abiding happiness.
 Do you see the trap?
 And now you desire it, just like you desire different other things in life.

-Don’t try to think your way into the present moment.
-Thinking is a horizontal process that indicates involvement and effort, and therefore, there’s no room for thinking in the present moment.
+Don’t try to think your way into the awareness.
+Thinking is a horizontal process that indicates involvement and effort, and therefore, there’s no room for thinking in the awareness or now.